CodyTolene/Flipper-Zero-Development-Toolkit/README.md

     Introducing the Flipper Zero application development starter kit! 🎉 It's the ultimate tool to kickstart your creative journey with Flipper Zero projects.
   </p>
   <p align="center">
-    Guess what?
-I've made it super easy to use!
-No more headaches from complicated setups.
-Just fire it up on Windows, Python, and good ol' Visual Studio Code, and you're ready to roll!
-My goal is to save you time and frustration, so I've put together a friendly readme that you can easily fork and use for your own projects.
+    Welcome to the repository that houses a comprehensive and user-friendly guide for crafting your very own Flipper Zero application.
+By simply following along with this curated readme, and customizing it to your preferences along the way, you'll have your app up and published in no time.
 No need to reinvent the wheel, I've got your back!
   </p>
   <p align="center">
     Let's build something awesome together! 💪💻